 The Company extends credit to its customers in the normal course of business and collateral is generally not required for trade receivables.
-Exposure to credit risk is controlled through the use of credit approvals, credit limits and monitoring procedures.
+Exposure to credit risk is controlled through the use of credit approvals, credit limits, and monitoring procedures.
 Accounts receivable are reported net of an allowance for doubtful accounts.
 The Company estimates the allowance based on its analysis of specific balances.
 An account is generally considered past due after thirty (30) days from the invoice date.
-Based on these factors, there was an allowance for doubtful accounts of \$3,000 at June 30, 2014 and 2013.
+Interest is not charged on past due balances.
+Based on these factors, there was an allowance for doubtful accounts of \$3,000 at June 30, 2015 and 2014.
 Changes to the allowance for doubtful accounts are charged to expense and reduced by charge-offs, net of recoveries.